leadingsystems/lscss/README.md

 # Leading Systems LSCSS

 ## Getting started
 After installing LSCSS, the less framework is located in assets/lscss.

-The files in this directory may not be modified.
+**Please note:** The files in this directory may not be modified.

 Instead, you create your own custom less file, include the LSCSS framework and do all your work here.